 I’m a software engineer, web content and search technologist based in Seattle, WA.
-I offer consulting services in these areas.
+Most recently I’ve co-founded Sqoop (currently in beta).

 I may be reached at dek@<here>.